-1 Kings 15:14 (MEV): But the high places were not all removed, even though Asa’s heart was wholly devoted to the Lord all his days.
+But the high places were not all removed, even though Asa’s heart was wholly devoted to the Lord all his days.1 Kings 15:14 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

-2 Chronicles 14:2–3 (MEV): Asa did what was good and right in the eyes of the Lord his God.
-He took down the foreign altars and high places, and he shattered the pillars and cut down the images of Asherah.
+Asa did what was good and right in the eyes of the Lord his God.
+He took down the foreign altars and high places, and he shattered the pillars and cut down the images of Asherah.2 Chronicles 14:2–3 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 In an online conversation recently, these two texts were cited as contradictory.
-Here is a screenshot of the contradiction as posted.
+Here is part of a screenshot that shows the contradiction as posted.

 As one sees, the assertion offered is that Asa did not remove the high places in the former and he does in the latter.
 The 1 Kings passage doesn’t say assign responsibility to anyone for not removing the high places.
 That is the first error.